Clemson vs. TCU: Sportsbook promo codes, odds, spread, over/under - December 9

 Clemson vs. TCU Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup across individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup at multiple sportsbooks.

 |Favorite